 (b) otherwise — within 14 days of it being imported.

-Penalty: a fine of $2 000.
+Penalty for this subregulation: a fine of $2 000.

 (3) An owner of a goat from a pound that is kept on a property in the south-west of the State must identify the goat, or cause it to be identified, in accordance with this regulation —